wp-plugins/woocommerce-checkout-manager/readme.txt

 = Re-order fields =
 You can now re-order the fields on the checkout page from the options panel.

+= Custom fields data are added to the receipt =
+The new fields that you created, the data that the customer entered are printed on the email receipt under "Additional information."

 == Installation ==